pulumi/docs/content/docs/concepts/resources/dynamic-providers.md

 - /docs/intro/concepts/resources/dynamic-providers/
 ---

 There are three types of resource providers.
-The first are the standard resource providers.
+The first type are standard resource providers.
 These resource providers are built and maintained by Pulumi and can be found in the [Pulumi Registry](https://www.pulumi.com/registry/).
 The second type are custom providers written by you using [Pulumi Packages](/docs/using-pulumi/pulumi-packages).
 Both the standard and custom providers are able to be used across all the languages Pulumi supports.
 The third type is the dynamic resource provider discussed on this page.

 Dynamic resource providers are only able to be used in Pulumi programs written in the same language as the dynamic resource provider.
 But, they are lighter weight than custom providers and for many use-cases are sufficient to leverage the Pulumi state model.

 {{% notes type="info" %}}
 **Note:** The Pulumi registry includes the [Command Provider](https://www.pulumi.com/registry/packages/command/) as an even lighter weight solution and can be used in place of a dynamic resource provider in some cases.
 {{% /notes %}}

 There are several reasons why you might want to write a dynamic resource provider.
-Here are some of them:
+For example:

 - You want to create some new custom resource types without all the overhead of a custom provider.
 - You want to use a cloud provider that Pulumi doesn’t support and only need a few resources to be supported.
 For example, you might want to write a dynamic resource provider for WordPress.